IQSS/dataverse/doc/Sphinx/source/User/find-use-data.rst

 -  Title - Title field of studies' Cataloging Information.
 -  Author - Author fields of studies' Cataloging Information.
 -  (Study) Global ID - ID assigned to studies.
--  Other ID - A different ID previously given to the study by another archive.
--  Abstract - Any words in the abstract of the study.
 -  Keyword - A term that defines the nature or scope of a study.
 For example, ``elections``.
--  Keyword Vocabulary - Reference to the standard used to define the keywords.
 -  Topic Classification - One or more words that help to categorize the study.
 -  Topic Classification Vocabulary - Reference used to define the Topic